AVUELO

 We gracefully acknowledge the contributions across members of the following teams:

-• STRI staff scientists: S. Joseph Wright, Rachel Collin (mangrove lead).
+• STRI staff scientists: Helene Muller-Landau (STRI lead), S. Joseph Wright, Rachel Collin (mangrove lead), Kristin Saltonstall (molecular lead), Jose Medina, Martijn Slot.

 • NASA HQ: Ryan Pavlick.

-• STRI research associates: Arturo Sánchez-Azofeifa (Costa Rica terrestrial lead), James Dalling (montane lead).
+• STRI research associates: Arturo Sánchez-Azofeifa (Costa Rica terrestrial lead), Jim Dalling (Panama montane lead).

 • Volcano team: Florian Schwandner (NASA, Ames), Kevin Reath (NASA HQ), James Tomlin (NASA, Ames), Josh Fischer (Chapman University).